bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 Add your top 3-5 features (core functionality) from the Prioritize brainstorming step.
 These should be things that are part of the MVP (not a log in screen).
 Build for the demo day (i.e.: Apple never shows how to log into the Apple ID on stage).

-1. Select type of egg and hard/soft boil preference
+1. Display food items in tableview
-2. Tell jokes while you wait during the countdown
+2. Sort food by category
-3. View stats of eggs boiled
+3. Notifications when food expires

 ## Part 2: Project Plan